 - Category 1.
 New entrants to the labor force as of 1996.
-Age 57 (men and women) with at least 5 years of paid contributions.
-The pension payable must not be less than 120% of the value of the social allowance.
-There is no entitlement to a pension below this level (€458 a month), unless the insured is aged 65 or older or has 40 years of contributions. - Category 2.
+Age 65 (men) and age 60 (women) with at least 5 years of paid contributions.
+The insured must be eligible for a pension at least equal to 120% of the social allowance (€475 a month); waived if the insured is aged 65 or older or has 40 years of contributions. - Category 2.
 Insured persons with less than 18 years of contributions as of December 31, 1995.
-Age 65 (men) or age 60 (women) with 20 years of deemed or actual contributions. - Category 3.
+Age 65 (men) or age 60 (women) with at least 20 years of deemed or actual contributions. - Category 3.
 Insured persons with at least 18 years of contributions as of December 31, 1995.
-Age 65 (men) or age 60 (women) with 15 years of deemed or actual contributions.
+Age 65 (men) or age 60 (women) with at least 15 years of deemed or actual contributions.
 The retirement age is reduced to 60 years (men) or 55 years (women) if assessed as 80% disabled.

-The pensioner can begin a new gainful activity or resume the previous activity on a part-time basis (the number of hours worked must be reduced by at least 18 and the employer must hire a new employee to fill the post of the retiree) and combine earnings with a full or reduced pension according to the benefit calculation method.
+The pensioner can begin a new gainful activity or resume the previous activity on a part-time basis (the number of hours worked must be reduced by at least 18 and the employer must hire a new employee to fill the post of the retiree) and combine earnings with a full or reduced pension depending on the benefit calculation method.